joeykallazoney/goontube/README.md

 - [ ] allow banner toggle and persist for accounts.
 - [ ] Investigate adding BT magnet-links to stream vids.
    - May require heavy discussion/review.
 We have concerns.
+- [ ] Admin panel
+   - Configure roles and selectable permissions on a per-user basis.

 **Commands:**
 - [ ] ```$afk``` < _reason_ >